 Modern Breast Augmentation

 Since Dr. Gerow and Dr. Cronin’s success with silicone implants, breast augmentation has advanced, making it safer than ever before with better, more natural looking and feeling results.
 Breast augmentation is now highly customizable and there are multiple implant options, including saline and silicone implants, teardrop and round shaped implants, as well as different incision types and ways to place implants within the breast tissue.
+My personal favorite is the ideal implant, which achieves the natural look and feel of soft, supple breasts, and gives patients the safety of only saline inside.
+It also comes with a lifetime warranty.
+The Ideal Implant is truly ideal: it has the lowest rate of capsule contracture or scar formation around the implant, and the lowest rupture or deflation rate for primary breast augmentation.
+Feel free to book a complimentary consultation to hear more.
 At my surgery center in San Antonio, we use the newest, safest, most cutting-edge technology in the industry, and can find a natural-looking choice to enhance the look of any patient.